-UPDATE: Like the look of the Surface Pro 3, but balk at the £1000-plus pricetag?
-Microsoft has just launched the Surface 3, a stripped-back version of it's flagship hybrid with a similarly stripped-back cost.
+Like the look of the Surface Pro 3, but balk at the £1000-plus pricetag?
+Microsoft has now launched the Surface 3, a stripped-back version of it's flagship hybrid with a similarly stripped-back cost.

 The Surface 3 starts at £419.99 for the basic configuration, which comes with a 10.8in Full HD screen, 2GB of RAM and 64GB of storage capacity.
 Rather than the desktop-grade Intel Core processors used in the Surface Pro, this model has also opted for a much less expensive quad-core Intel Atom CPU, clocked at about 2.4GHz.

 Though considerably stripped back from its more full-featured cousin, Microsoft is hoping that the Surface 3 can tempt more people away from the iPad and into the Windows ecosystem.
 By slashing the eye-watering price of the Surface Pro, they may just have found a winner.

 Microsoft boldly claims the Surface Pro 3 can save you money as you don't have to separately invest in a laptop and a tablet.
 There are definite advantages to the hybrid approach, but you should also be prepared to make some compromises.